 Mix and Match

-The great news is that you don’t have to start from scratch and chances are you’ve already been mixing different wood species together.
-Very few people purchase all of their furniture at the same time, and gone are the days when a family purchased or was gifted an entire set of furniture.
-Today’s modern home is a delightful mix of old and new, from curated pieces and handed down heirlooms, these styles and thoughtful accents should tell a story and showcase our individual style.
+The great news is that you don’t have to start from scratch; chances are you’ve already been mixing different wood species together.
+Very few people purchase all of their furniture simultaneously, and gone are the days when a family purchased or was gifted an entire set of furniture.
+Today’s modern home is a delightful mix of old and new, from curated pieces and handed-down heirlooms; these styles and thoughtful accents should tell a story and showcase our individual style.

 Layering in new pieces of furniture to a room doesn’t need to be a daunting task.
 Look to the furniture or existing wood elements in the room as a guide.
 What was it that drew you to that piece, wood species, or style?
 Both cherry and walnut have beautiful underlying tones and highlights that can be drawn upon.
 Freshly sawn cherry will have delicate rosy hues that will deepen over time to a rich auburn and walnut, with its rich deep brown and purple tones, will develop brilliant amber highlights over time.
 A live-edge maple side table pairs beautifully with an ash coffee table or a lounge chair in walnut or cherry with a light-colored upholstery.
 Let the wood of your existing pieces be a guide and don’t be afraid to play with contrast.
 A deep walnut lounge or side chair brings visual intrigue and depth to a room with light wood floors.

-When we walk through the woods we don’t find a stand of just cherry or just walnut trees growing, at least not naturally.
-We find these beautiful hardwoods intermingled with a variety of other trees cohabitating and drawing upon the same nutrients and sunlight as the next.
-One complements the other and furniture crafted from these hardwoods will pair beautifully with other wooden items in your home.
+When we walk through the woods, we don’t find a stand of just cherry or walnut trees growing, at least not naturally.
+We find these beautiful hardwoods intermingled with various other trees, cohabitating and drawing upon the same nutrients and sunlight as the next.
+One complements the other, and furniture crafted from these hardwoods will pair beautifully with other wooden items in your home.
 Our furniture is constructed of natural materials that are, by design, neutral in color.
-If you are starting with your wood floor as a guide and adding in new pieces of furniture, consider using a rug to act as a buffer.
-Or if your dining chairs will have upholstery- allow the fabric to be the bridge the ties the room together.
-Our designs are clean and minimal at their core, making them an authentic addition to any space, be it bold and curated, or modern and minimal.
+If you are starting with your wood floor as a guide and adding new pieces of furniture, consider using a rug as a buffer.
+Or if your dining chairs will have upholstery- allow the fabric to be the bridge that ties the room together.
+Our designs are clean and minimal at their core, making them an authentic addition to any space, be it bold and curated or modern and minimal.

-When you enter your home it should be a harmonious blend of the things you love.
+When you enter your home, it should be a harmonious blend of the things you love.
 A collection of furniture and mementos that bring you joy and display your personality and style.
-Wood furniture that has a natural finish, like oil and wax, allows the beauty of the wood to softly play with the other elements in your home- an overstuffed couch, a metal-based coffee table, or a custom piece of brilliantly colored artwork.
-Our furniture and our designs are timeless, and unlike style or fashion, have relevance across cultures and centuries.
+Wood furniture with a natural finish, like oil and wax, allows the beauty of the wood to softly play with the other elements in your home- an overstuffed couch, a metal-based coffee table, or a custom piece of brilliantly colored artwork.
+Our furniture and designs are timeless and, unlike style or fashion, have relevance across cultures and centuries.